Showing posts with label Coeliac. Show all posts

 Coeliac disease and gluten free

-I was diagnosed with Coeliac Disease fourteen years ago today.
+I was diagnosed with Coeliac Disease 17 years ago today.
 And so began my journey into the gluten free world.

 What is Coeliac Disease?